 The determination of the LP's estimated oil and natural gas reserves requires significant judgements and estimates to be applied and these are regularly reviewed and updated.
 Factors such as the availability of geological and engineering data, reservoir performance data, acquisition and divestment activity, drilling of new wells, and commodity prices all impact on the determination of the LP's estimates of its oil and natural gas reserves.
 The LP assumes that it would develop its proved reserves within a period of five years.
-Though the LP estimates its proved reserves at the end of every quarter, proved reserves estimates as at the year-end are reviewed and certified by independent external reserve auditors.
+Though the LP estimates its reserves at the end of every quarter, the same are reviewed and certified by independent external reserve auditors atleast once in a year.